alexandruast/platform-inception/README.md

 Because it has root access to Origin-Prod, it should be an air-gapped, single purpose instance and only started and connected to network when needed.
 Factory-Jenkins creates and manages all non-prod environments, where things get produced (Factory).
 Prod-Jenkins creates and manages all prod environments, where things get deployed to public (Prod).
-Sandbox infrastructure is provisioned via ansible from origin shell.
+Sandbox infrastructure is provisioned from Factory-Jenkins.

 #### Misc
 ```